efsalvarenga/arrival_pcs/System.md

 - Unlike NPC, challenges from the world do not have attributes.
 - A resistance die is defined by the GM.
 This should reflect the risk of the challenge.
 - The progress clock is as big as the challenge is long.
 This is related to the length of the challenge, not it's risk.

+## Advancements

+- When spending advancements to improve skills, the awarded skill points should be, roughly 1/6 of the total number of skills.